nusairc/capstoneprojectawscloudarch/README.md

    unzip Example.zip -d /var/www/html/
    ```

-   # if the example folder give you error or no proper output , try to download the project asset folder from aws portal by given link in official guide.
+   # if the example folder give you error or no proper output , try to download the project asset folder from aws portal by given link in official guide. you can use wget linux command.

 # Step 3: Install a LAMP web server on Amazon Linux 2